Italian government debt: 2012

 Government debt reached 127.0% of GDP in 2012.

 2013

 Government debt reached 130.4% of GDP in 2013.

 2014

 Government debt reached 131.1% of GDP in 2014.

 The Italian government has sought to privatise government assets in 2014 in order to reduce debt, including a sale of the Italian government's minority stake of Poste Italiane stock.

 In January 2014 the Italian government also agreed to offer citizens a chance to use a new voluntary disclosure scheme to repatriate assets held abroad, often in Swiss banks.
 Italy has offered several tax amnesties over the past few years, and a tax amnesty in 2012 resulted in €100 billion in assets being declared and made legal at a steeply discounted tax rate.
 In 2014, the Bank of Italy estimated that Italians held €180 billion in undeclared assets abroad, a figure that was three times as high as in 2004.

+2026

+According to the 2026 Public Finance Document (Documento di Finanza Pubblica, Dpf) published in April 2026 by the Meloni government, it is expected that, in the current year, Italy's public debt will exceed 3,100 billion euros, with a debt-to-GDP ratio of 138.6%, up from 137.1% at the end of 2025, the highest in the Eurozone.